namecoin/certinject/README.md

    familar with Go, setting it to the path to an empty directory will suffice.
    The directory will be filled with build files.)

-2. Run `go get -t -u github.com/namecoin/certinject/...`.
-The certinject source code will be retrieved automatically and built.
+2. Run `go get -d -t -u github.com/namecoin/certinject/...`.
+The certinject source code will be retrieved automatically.

+3. Run `go generate github.com/namecoin/certinject/...`.
+Some intermediate Go code will be generated.

+4. Run `go get -t github.com/namecoin/certinject/...`.
+The certinject source code will be built.
+   The binary of the command-line tool `certinject` will be placed in `$GOPATH/bin`

 Option B: Using Makefile (non-Windows platforms):